pryv/dev-site/Admin.md

 ### DELETE `/channels/<channel id>`

+Trashes or deletes the given channel, depending on its current state:

+- If the channel is not already in the trash, it will be moved to the trash (i.e. flagged as `trashed`)
-Irreversibly deletes the given channel with all the folders and events it contains.
-TODO: given the criticality of this operation, make it set an expiration time to data in order to allow undo functionality?
+- If the channel is already in the trash, it will be irreversibly deleted with all the folders and events it contains.

-#### Query string parameters

-* `deleteChannelData` (must be `true`): Required for safety if the deleted channel contains folders or events, ignored otherwise.

-#### Specific errors

-* 400 (bad request), id `MISSING_PARAMETER`: There are folders and/or events in the channel and the `deleteChannelData` parameter is missing.
+#### Successful response: 200 (JSON)

 ## Requests for access tokens